pornin/DDer/README.md

 On Windows, the compiled `DDer.exe` and `MDer.exe` files can be launched directly.
 On Linux and OS X, use `mono DDer.exe` and `mono MDer.exe`.

-**DDer** expects one or several file names; in each file, a single ASN.1 object will be decoded.
+**DDer.exe** expects one or several file names; in each file, a single ASN.1 object will be decoded.
 Files may contain the raw object (in binary), a Base64-encoded object, or a PEM object (Base64-encoding with the `-----BEGIN XXX-----` and `-----END XXX-----` headers).
 Object type is automatically detected.
 Decoded format is written on standard output, so use a shell redirection to store it in a file.
+If no file name is provided, then standard input is used.

 A file name given as "`-`" (a single minus character) designates standard input.
-Since DDer reads each input source as a whole, the "`-`" source can be given only once on the command-line.
+Since DDer.exe reads each input source as a whole, the "`-`" source can be given only once on the command-line.

-The `-n` command-line option forces DDer to produce numerical output for all OID.
-Without that option, DDer will recognize some standard OID and provide their name (e.g. if the OID is 2.5.29.15, DDer will print its symbolic name `id-ce-keyUsage`).
+The `-n` command-line option forces DDer.exe to produce numerical output for all OIDs.
+Without that option, DDer.exe will recognize some standard OIDs and provide their name (e.g. if the OID is 2.5.29.15, DDer will print its symbolic name `id-ce-keyUsage`).

+The `-i pref` command-line option makes DDer.exe use the string provided as the `pref` parameter for each indentation level; normally, `pref` will consist of one or several spaces.
+Default indentation prefix is four spaces.
+If `pref` is set to `none`, then no indentation is used, and newlines are suppressed (the output will fit on a single line of text).

-**MDer** expects exactly two arguments: first one is the name of the source file (text encoding of the value), second one is the name of the output file to produce.
+**MDer.exe** expects two arguments: first one is the name of the source file (text encoding of the value), second one is the name of the output file to produce.
 Output is always binary DER (no Base64).
 If the name of the input file is "`-`" (a single minus character), then the source text is read from standard input.
 Similarly, if the output file name is "`-`", then the encoded DER object will be written on standard output (as binary).

+Extra arguments to `MDer.exe` are extra values that can be inserted in the output object by using parameter references such as `%0`, `%1`...
+See the [`MDer` class](MDer/MDer.cs) for details.
+The command-line tool can only use string parameters; the `MDer` class gives programmatic access to parameterized object building which can use constructed objects.

 ## Syntax

+We describe here the base text syntax, as is produced by DDer.exe and expected by MDer.exe.
+This does not cover use of parameters for programmatic building or parsing; see the [`MDer` class](MDer/MDer.cs) for details.

 Text format consists in tokens, with the following rules: